• ABOUT

 • Bathrooms

-Black people were subjected to the sudden destruction of their properties to the denial of convenient services that the white race was privileged to have.
+Black people were subjected to the sudden destruction of their properties, and the denial of convenient services that the white race was privileged to have.

 For example, if a black person requested service, they were instructed to travel several miles out of the way to a black-owned establishment.